 Leaders think Digital

 The study looks at Adidas (US).
-Adidas thinks digital first to be wholly consumer-centric.
-“In order to do that, you’ve got to be data-drive,” said Chris Murphy, head of Adidas’ digital experience.
+Adidas thinks digital-first to be wholly consumer-centric.
+“In order to do that, you’ve got to be data-driven,” said Chris Murphy, head of Adidas’ digital experience.
 They utilize audience insights to sequence the brand, as well as, e-commerce messages for ultimate effect.
 Adidas’ teams work on a shared platform where they can discuss any campaign together.
 From there, they test and adjust results in a unified manner.
 Everyone is on the same page.
-For the customers sake, they want to become as connected and personal as possible.
+For the customer’s sake, they want to become as connected and personal as possible.

 Leaders Increase Visibility and Control